Accident compensation regulatory system

-The objective of the accident compensation system is to provide for a fair and sustainable scheme for managing personal injury that has, as its overriding goals, minimising the overall incidence of injury in the community, and the impact of injury on the community (including economic, social, and personal costs).
+The objective of the accident compensation system is to provide for a fair and sustainable scheme for managing personal injury while minimising the overall incidence of injury in the community, and the impact of injury on the community (including economic, social, and personal costs).

 The scheme is guided by five principles, which have endured over the scheme's 40 year history:

-- community responsibility: the community shoulders an individual’s loss when their ability to contribute to the general welfare by their work is interrupted by injury
+- community responsibility: the community supports an individual when their ability to contribute to the society by their work is interrupted by injury

 - comprehensive entitlements: all injured people are entitled to a consistent level of assistance for a similar level of incapacity/need regardless of the causes which gave rise to their injury

 - complete rehabilitation: injured people should be supported to achieve timely physical and vocational recovery